ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 messages (i.e., evidence, attestation results, endorsements and reference values.)

-The first format uses a CBOR or JSON array with two members: one for the type, another for the value.
+The first format uses a CBOR or JSON array with two mandatory members, one for the type, another for the value, and a third optional member complementing the type field that says which kind of conceptual message(s) are carried in the value.
 The other format wraps the value in a CBOR byte string and prepends a CBOR tag to convey the type information.

 --- middle